by Scott Sacry

 As she shared her story, she realized she wanted to help others find the same success she had.
 But what was the best way to do that: should she be a bodybuilder, a trainer, or an influencer?
 She wasn’t sure, but she knew it was the field she wanted to be in.

-Two years later, in 2019, Weidow competed in her first lifting competition and that changed everything.
+Two years later, in 2019, Weidow attended a lifting competition and that changed everything.

 “I watched an older woman benching,” said Weidow.
 “She was struggling to push the bar up, then the crowd started cheering louder and louder and the bar got higher and higher, and she completed the lift.
 I looked around and said, ‘I want to do that!’
 Around me were people of all ages, all shapes and sizes, everyone was so supportive.”